copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - The Ranger quest has received an overhaul:
   - The home level is lightly redesigned (from when it was redone in xNetHack 3.0); monsters will no longer spawn in the sacred grove.
+  - The upper filler level is no longer a cavern fill with trees as the background but is still somewhat similar, consisting of randomized trails through a forest leading into one of two caves.

 ### Interface changes